Find out how to preserve pine cones and acorns that you find in your back yard so your fall decor stays bug and mold free for months.

 - Freshly found pine cones and wet pine cones are often closed tight.
 If your pine cones were open before cleaning them in the solution, don’t panic when they come out looking closed.
 The drying process opens up most of the pine cones.

-- Soaking the pine cones and acorns in vinegar or bleach kills most molds.
+- Soaking the pine cones and acorns in White Vinegar or Bleach kills most molds.
 In this case, the oven is used to dry the items and kill off any possible remaining insects.

 - Most of the acorn ‘hats’ will likely fall off when they are washed.
 If you want them back together, just use a little hot glue.